Pedrojok01/Web3-Boilerplate/README.md

 ## Disclaimer

 1. This is a work in progress...
-2. Just getting started with Typescript and no React expert on top of that, any contribution/improvment pull-request is more than welcomed!
+2. Just getting started with Typescript and no React expert on top of that, so any contribution/improvment pull-request is more than welcomed!

-Let's buidl the new internet together :)

 ## Description